Opentrons/opentrons/docs/setting_up_environment.md

 ## Launch Jupyter Notebook App:

+### With GUI *Reccomended for Beginners*
+1. Install and open the Anaconda Navagator App you just downloaded.
+2. Click 'Launch' under Jupyter Notebook.
+3. A new Jupyter Notebook will open in a new browser window.

+### In Terminal
 1. Click on spotlight, type `terminal` to open a terminal window.
 2. Create and Enter the startup folder by typing `mkdir some_folder_name && cd some_folder_name`.
-3. Type jupyter notebook to launch the Jupyter Notebook App (it will appear in a new browser window or tab).
+3. Type `jupyter notebook` to launch the Jupyter Notebook App (it will appear in a new browser window or tab).

 ## Programming in Jupyter Notebook: Hello World!